 - A Domestic Relations Order (DRO) is required to divide a public retirement plan.
 (State, federal and military employees, this is you.)

 Every retirement plan is governed by different rules depending on the plan type, i.e. 401(k), 403(b), etc. Generally, a separate QDRO is required for each plan.
-So, let’s say you worked for the State of California for a decade and have retirement funds in a public plan, then you went to the private sector and saved funds in a 401(k), then spent some time at a nonprofit accruing retirement funds in your 403(b).
+So, let’s say you worked for the State for a decade and have retirement funds in a public plan, then you went to the private sector and saved funds in a 401(k), then spent some time at a nonprofit accruing retirement funds in your 403(b).
 And then you got divorced and you and your spouse decided to divide all of your retirement accounts equally.
 You’d need to file a DRO for the funds in your public plan and two separate QDROs for your 401(k) and your 403(b).

 Beyond that, it’s important to understand that there are two kinds of retirement plans:

 The first type of retirement plan is a Defined Benefit Plan.
 This type of plan is either (1) a traditional pension or retirement plan that will pay monthly over time once you start taking your benefits or (2) a cash balance plan that provides a lump sum payment with the option to take monthly payments over time.

 Many mid-size to large-size private companies have defined benefit plans for their employes (e.g. AT&T, Boeing, Disney).
 To help you recognize a defined benefit plan, typically the plan name includes the words “defined benefit plan,” “retirement plan,” “pension plan” or “cash balance plan.”
 (401(k)s and 403(b)s are not defined benefit plans.)